 Compared to newer systems, traditional PBXs can be very expensive to set up.
 In addition to the cost of the PBX hardware ($1,000 and up), you will also have to install traditional analog phone lines within and outside of your office if you don’t already have them.

 An IP PBX is very similar to a traditional PBX phone system.
 The only difference is that it uses digital phone signals internally, rather than analog-based landlines.

-An IP PBX may still rely on an analog phone signal once the call LEAVES your office.
-But WITHIN your office, it uses VoIP.
-The main advantage is an easier set up: You can use ethernet cords to connect your phones, instead of traditional phone cables.
-If you rearrange your office, you don’t have to do any rewiring.
+An IP PBX may still rely on an analog phone signal once the call leaves your office, but it uses VoIP technology within it.
+The main advantage is an easier set up: you can use ethernet cables to connect your phones instead of traditional phone ones.
+That way, if you rearrange your office, you don’t have to do any rewiring.

-Which PBX Do We Recommend?
+Which PBX Phone System Do We Recommend?

 - Setup costs become more reasonable with a larger office.
-For example, an office with 50 employees may pay just $600 per seat, compared to $1000 or higher for an office of 20.
+For example, an office with 50 employees may pay just $600 per seat, compared to $1,000 or higher for an office of 20.

 - Monthly service fees can be lower than a hosted PBX.
 If you use PRI or VoIP phone service (as opposed to landlines), the cost tends to be much lower than a hosted PBX.

 Traditionally, a PBX was a bulky and expensive system that only enterprise businesses could afford.
 However, advances in phone systems have made hosted and virtual PBX technology accessible to most small businesses.